Skip to main content

 This guide will help you get started with Keenious, and begin discovering valuable resources and insights.

-Updated over 5 months ago
+Updated over 2 weeks ago

 First Things First: Let's Create an Account

+With a basic registered Keenious account, you will be able to get the most from you exploring with feature such as citations and bookmarks.
 If you are part of our university customers, make sure you use your intuitional email.
 This ensures you will be connected to your library and have access to all Keenious Plus features.

 For more detailed instructions, check out our in-depth tutorial on how to create a Keenious account.